truenas/documentation/content/SCALE/SCALEUIReference/Apps/AppsScreensSCALE.md

 ### Notes Widget

-The **Notes** widget for each application displays any notes related to the application.
+The **Notes** widget for each application displays any notes related to the application, but if there are no notes, the widget does not display.
 Example content ranges to links to TrueNAS documetation on the application to a CLI command to get to the application URL in the Shell.

 {{< trueimage src="/images/SCALE/23.10/InstalledAppsNotesWidget.png" alt="Installed Apps Notes Widget" id="15: Installed Apps Notes Widget" >}}